muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/Project_202066180_202028400_202029540/README.md

 ## Model Performance

-The performance across various features and thresholds was assessed, showing that **Random Forest** performed consistently well across all thresholds for the feature `amt` (transaction amount).
+The performance across various features and thresholds was assessed, showing that **Voting Classifier** performed consistently well across all thresholds for the feature `amt` (transaction amount).

 ## Final Model Selection